ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise26/README.md

-﻿# Exercise 26: Company info
+﻿# Exercise 26: Company info I

 Initially, the project is rather simple.
 It just contains the class Employee.
 This class is supposed to serve as a base class for a number of derived classes.